AUrieta13/Plotly_Bacteria/README.md

 # Plotly_Bacteria
 ## Overview Analysis:
-We helped Roza complete her interactive wehsite by helping her visualize the bacterial data for each volunteer.
-Roza wants to display the top 10 bacterial species in their belly buttons.
-If Improbable Species identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.
+Completed an interactive wehsite by helping visualize the bacterial data for each volunteer.
+The goal was to display the top 10 bacterial species in their belly buttons.
+If Improbable Species identifies a species as a candidate to manufacture synthetic beef, volunteers involved in this study will be able to identify whether that species is found in their navel.

 ## Deliverables:
 - Deliverable 1: Create a Horizontal Bar Chart